srstanic/srstanic.github.io/_posts/2017-10-11-firebase-realtime-database-lists-sorting-pagination.md

 }
 ```

-Notice that I didn't use the `name` property to order by.
-Instead I introduced another property named `_sort_name` which is derived from the `name` property value and the item key, similarly to the `_sort_timezone_gmt_offset` property.
+Notice that we didn't use the `name` property to order by.
+Instead we introduced another property named `_sort_name` which is derived from the `name` property value and the item key, similarly to the `_sort_timezone_gmt_offset` property.

 ```javascript